^

 • increased synthesis of anti-inflammatory cytokines IL-4 and IL-10;

-• inhibition of matrix metalloproteinase activity.
+• suppression of matrix metalloproteinase activity.

-If there is no effect with oral administration or with the development of toxic reactions from the digestive tract, it is necessary to switch to parenteral administration (intramuscularly or subcutaneously).
-The absence of the effect of oral methotrexate may be associated with a low absorption in the gastrointestinal tract.
+If there is no effect with oral administration or if toxic reactions from the gastrointestinal tract develop, parenteral administration (intramuscular or subcutaneous) should be used.
+The lack of effect with oral administration of methotrexate may be due to low absorption in the gastrointestinal tract.

 When is methotrexate contraindicated?